Luis Arraez Player Props: Marlins vs. Padres

-On Tuesday, Luis Arraez (.378 slugging percentage in past 10 games, with no home runs) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 6:40 PM ET.
+After going 2-for-5 in his most recent game, Luis Arraez and the Miami Marlins take on the San Diego Padres (who will hand the ball to Blake Snell) at 6:40 PM ET on Wednesday.

-In his last game, he had two hits (going 2-for-3) against the Angels.
+In his most recent appearance, he had two hits (going 2-for-5) against the Padres.

 Luis Arraez Game Info & Props vs. the Padres